sajjadhoseini7/text-on-picture-watermark/README.md

 Powered by PIL: Utilizes the Python Imaging Library (PIL) for robust image processing.

-User Instructions: Detailed instructions are available in the app menu.
+User Instructions: Detailed instructions and features are available in the app menu.

 Developed by Sajjad Hoseini